bblanchon/ArduinoJson/README.md

 Do you like this library?
 Please [star this project on GitHub](https://github.com/bblanchon/ArduinoJson/stargazers)!

 What?
 You don't like it but you *love* it?
-We don't take donations anymore, but [we sell a book](https://arduinojson.org/book/?utm_source=github&utm_medium=readme), so you can help and learn at the same time?utm_source=github&utm_medium=readme!
+We don't take donations anymore, but [we sell a book](https://arduinojson.org/book/?utm_source=github&utm_medium=readme), so you can help and learn at the same time.